Benjamin Davis Wilson

 Benjamin Davis Wilson (December 1, 1811 – March 11, 1878), commonly known as Don Benito Wilson, was an American-Mexican politician, fur trapper, and ranchero of California.
-Born in Tennessee, Wilson eventually settled in Alta California, became a Mexican resident, married into a prominent Californio family and acquired Rancho Jurupa.
-Following the American Conquest of California, Wilson served a term as Mayor of Los Angeles.
+Born in Tennessee to parents from Virginia, Wilson eventually settled in Alta California when it was part of the Republic of Mexico, and acquired Rancho Jurupa.
+He became a naturalized Mexican citizen and married into a prominent Californio family.

+Following the American Conquest of California, Wilson acquired considerable other property, some from Mexicans struggling to retain their land grants.
+Having served on the Common Council of Los Angeles, he later was elected to a term as the second mayor of the city after California was admitted as a state.

 Life in California

 Rancho Jurupa

-Wilson came to California with the Workman-Rowland Party in 1841 seeking passage to China.
+At about the age of 30, Wilson came to California with the Workman-Rowland Party in 1841, which was seeking passage to China.

 In 1842, Wilson bought a key portion of Rancho Jurupa from Juan Bandini, a section that was later named Rancho Rubidoux.
-Encompassing most of present-day Rubidoux, California, as well as a significant portion of downtown Riverside, Wilson became the first permanent settler in the Riverside area.
+Encompassing most of present-day Rubidoux, California, as well as a significant portion of downtown Riverside, California, Wilson became the first permanent settler in the Riverside area.
 In 1844 he married his first wife, Ramona Yorba, whose father Bernardo Yorba, was the prominent Spanish (Mexican) landholder of Rancho Cañón de Santa Ana.

-Wilson gained esteem and was often asked to assist with Native American affairs.
-Wilson accepted by becoming Justice of the Peace of the Inland Territory.
+Wilson gained a local reputation and was often asked to assist with Native American affairs.
+Wilson was appointed as Justice of the Peace of the Inland Territory.

 Big Bear Lake

-In 1845 he was asked to pursue a group of Native Americans led by a man who escaped from the San Gabriel Mission, who stole horses from the local ranchers.
+In 1845 Wilson was asked to pursue a group of Native Americans led by a man who had escaped from the San Gabriel Mission.
+They were stealing numerous horses from local ranchers.
 The Indians drove the horses, numbering in the thousands, up to the high desert near Lucerne.
 In his pursuit, Wilson sent 22 men through the Cajon Pass and led another 22 into the depths of the San Bernardino Mountains.
-According to Trafzer, the resident Serrano let Wilson pass through their territory in pursuit of the raiders.
+According to Trafzer, the resident Serrano people let Wilson pass through their territory in pursuit of the raiders.

 Wilson later sent his 22 men in pairs on a bear hunt, gathering 11 pelts.
-On their return trip to Jurupa, they gathered another 11 pelts.
+On their return trip to Rancho Jurupa, they gathered another 11 pelts.
 He named the place Big Bear Lake.
-The lake today is known as Baldwin Lake, after Elias J. "Lucky" Baldwin, while the name Big Bear Lake was re-applied to a reservoir built nearby in 1884.
+The lake today is known as Baldwin Lake, after Elias J. "Lucky" Baldwin.
+The name Big Bear Lake was assigned to a reservoir built nearby in 1884.

 Political activities

-In 1850, Wilson was elected to the Los Angeles Common Council, and a year later he became the second elected mayor of Los Angeles after California was made a state.
+In 1850, Wilson was elected to the Los Angeles Common Council.
+A year later he was elected as the second mayor of Los Angeles after California was admitted to the US as a state.
 He also served as a Los Angeles County supervisor (1853, 1861–64).
 He was elected to three terms of the California State Senate.